LaunchCodeLiftoffProjects/ToDyeFor/README.md

 * HTML & CSS
 * JavaScript
 * C#
-* ASP.NET
+* ASP.NET Core MVC
-* MongoDB
+* MS SQL with Azure Cloud DB

 ### What I'll Have to Learn

 We will have to learn how to have a user upload an image and have it stored in a database that can be searched.
-To do this we will probably have to use MongoDB so we will need to learn how to work with a new database.
+To do this we will probably have to use Azure sercices so we will need to learn how to work with a new database.
 To create the Dye Calculator we are considering creating it with JavaScript we will need to brush up on JavaScript skills to make it interactive.
-We are considering using JS as our front end so we will need to learn how to incorperate JS into the front end and have C# work with MongoDB for the back end.
+We are considering using JS as our front end so we will need to learn how to incorperate JS into the front end and have C# work with Azure SQL for the back end.
 We will also be learning different agile approaches and the git workflow.
 We will also need to learn more indepth of how to store hashed passwords for users.

 ### Project Tracker